Twentystudios/DeckLinkMedia/README.md

 ## Supported Platforms & Drivers

-This plug-in was last built against **Unreal Engine 4.15** and tested on the Windows platform only.
+This plug-in was last tested against **Unreal Engine 4.16** on Windows only.

 ## Prerequisites

-This plugin relies on the latest blackmagic drivers, installed with Desktop Video 10.8.5 found [here.](https://www.blackmagicdesign.com/support)
+This plugin relies on blackmagic drivers, installed with Desktop Video version 10.8.5 found [here.](https://www.blackmagicdesign.com/support)

 ## Usage